acapyb/reverse-shell/README.md

 USE 'attacker.py' in VM such as Ubuntu or Linux

 USE 'victim.py' in victim device

-Needs to be in the same network tu run this!!!
+Needs to be in the same network to run this!!!